arslanmaslesa/VisitMyCard.com/README.md

-# VisitMyCard.com
+# VisitMyCard
-VisitMyCard.com is a website for creating custom Business/Visit cards
+VisitMyCard is a website for creating custom Business/Visit cards